Skip to main content

 Academic

 A sophisticated understanding of post-TRT fertility recovery requires a deep examination of the neuroendocrine control mechanisms governing the Hypothalamic-Pituitary-Gonadal (HPG) axis.
-The administration of exogenous testosterone induces a state of secondary hypogonadotropic hypogonadism, characterized by the suppression of endogenous gonadotropin secretion due to inhibition at the hypothalamic and pituitary levels.
+The administration of exogenous testosterone induces a state of secondary hypogonadotropic hypogonadism, characterized by the suppression of endogenous gonadotropin secretion due to negative feedback inhibition at the hypothalamic and pituitary levels.

 Recovery protocols are, in essence, a form of controlled clinical intervention designed to reverse this iatrogenic suppression.
 The efficacy of these protocols hinges on their ability to modulate specific points within this axis, primarily by antagonizing estrogenic feedback and providing direct gonadotropic stimulation to the testes.